-4. Current Secenerio
+4. Current Scenario

 Pollinators such as bees, butterflies, birds, and bats play a foundational role in global agriculture by facilitating the reproduction of nearly 75% of the world’s food crops, including fruits, vegetables, oilseeds, and nuts.
 Their ecosystem service not only ensures food availability but significantly boosts crop yield, quality, and resilience.
 According to the FAO and IPBES (2023), the global annual economic value of pollination is estimated at USD 400 billion, with major contributions from countries like China (USD 38 billion), the EU (USD 35 billion), and the USA (USD 20 billion).
 India benefits enormously too, with pollination adding over ₹1 lakh crore (≈USD 13.5 billion) annually to its agricultural GDP.